 I for one have experienced the job ambition part, first let me say that in this town I am absolutely thankful that I even have a job.
-Where I live is a town that relies heavily on the oilfield and gas prices to keep it afloat.
-And over the past year since prices and profits have been down.
-And doesn’t just affect a few people here and there, the whole town has had to readjust their lives and make huge differences in way they spend their money.
-At the moment I am lucky to even have a job in this town with a shrinking market, let alone a job where I can support my family.
+The town in which I live, relies heavily on the oilfield and gas prices to keep it a float.
+Yet, over the past year since prices and profits have been down.
+And this doesn’t just affect a few people here and there, the whole town has had to re-adjust their lives and make huge differences in way they spend their money.
+At the moment, in this shrinking market and in a town bleeding money, I am pretty lucky to even have a job, let alone a fairly decent job in which I can support my family.

 At my current job I’ve reached the peak, locally I can’t be promoted any higher.
 And my days seem to just blend together, I do almost the same thing every day.
 I’m on a continuous repeat cycle and after a few years of doing it really begins to get to you.
 I’ve been working here long enough to be able to get the majority of my tasks down and out the way within a few hours.
 The rest of the day I’m manning the office and doing what I want.
 I’m not saying it’s like this all day, every day.
 But in order to completely avoid being burnt out I have spend a few hours here and there learning, coding, trying to get out of the loop trying to continuously do something new.
 But it starts to get to you after a while and you begin to question yourself “Am I happy with my life?
 Am I happy with what I’m doing?
 Is this what I want to be doing a year from now?
 Or maybe even 5 or 10 years from now?”.